andrew/ultimate-awesome/README.md

 - [Awesome](https://github.com/Am0rphous/Awesome) - Awesome collection of resources 😎 Work in progress🔥.
 - [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
 - [awesome-rl](https://github.com/dbobrenko/awesome-rl) - Awesome RL: Papers, Books, Codes, Benchmarks.
+- [awesome-ai-research-intern-list](https://github.com/frankaging/awesome-ai-research-intern-list) - List of AI Internships.
 - [awesome-reth](https://github.com/jmcph4/awesome-reth) - A list of awesome Reth-related resources.
-- [awesome-org-roam](https://github.com/kot-behemoth/awesome-org-roam) - 📒 A curated list of awesome Org-roam resources.
 - [awesome-sqlite](https://github.com/lichuang/awesome-sqlite) - Awesome things related to SQLite.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [awesome-vietnamese](https://github.com/virusvn/awesome-vietnamese) - Open source by Vietnamese people.
 - [awesome-music-listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music.
 - [awesome-industrial](https://github.com/BuiltInDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
-- [awesome-ai-research-intern-list](https://github.com/frankaging/awesome-ai-research-intern-list) - List of AI Internships.
 - [awesome-audioqr](https://github.com/ganny26/awesome-audioqr) - A curated list of Audio QR / NSDT libraries.
 - [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
 - [awesome-webdev-resources](https://github.com/itzashoffcl/awesome-webdev-resources) - A curated list of useful websites and resources for web developers.